ahmed12348/-fleet-management-system/README.md

 A ready-to-use Postman collection is included for easy API testing!

 **How to use:**
-1. Download the collection file: [Download Postman Collection](./postman_collection.json)
+1. Download the collection file: [Download Postman Collection](postman/Fleet Management System.postman_collection.json)
 2. Open Postman and click "Import".
-3. Select the downloaded `postman_collection.json` file.
+3. Select the downloaded `Fleet Management System.postman_collection.json` file.
 4. Set your API base URL (e.g., `http://localhost:8000`).
 5. Register/login to get your Bearer token, then set it in the collection's Authorization tab.
 6. Use the provided requests to test:
    - Get Available Seats
    - Book a Seat
-   - (and any other endpoints included)

 **This makes it easy for anyone to test the API without writing code!**

----

-## 👤 Admin/Demo Access
-- Register a new user via `/api/register` or use the seeders to create demo users.

 ---